 1. How can I make sure the herbs in my company are of high quality?

-First of all, get yourself educated about the herbs business, types of herbs, and quality of herbs and the focus on purchasing good quality herbs from trusted vendors.
+First of all, get yourself educated about the herbs business, types of herbs, and quality of herbs, and focus on purchasing good-quality herbs from trusted vendors.
 Build connections in the market, and it is advisable not to take a shortcut while starting a herbs business in India.

-2. Which herbal goods should be the main focus in India?
+2. Which herbal goods should be the primary focus in India?

-Because more people are becoming health-conscious, there is a strong demand for herbal tea, hair care products, cosmetics, and essential oils.
+As more people become health-conscious, there is a growing demand for herbal tea, hair care products, cosmetics, and essential oils.

 3. How do I overcome competition in the herbal market?